grafana/grafana/docs/sources/datasources/prometheus/configure-prometheus-data-source.md

 ### Connection section

 - **Prometheus server URL** - The URL of your Prometheus server.
-If your Prometheus server is local, use `<http://localhost:9090>`.
+If your Prometheus server is local, use `http://localhost:9090`.
 If it is on a server within a network, this is the URL with port where you are running Prometheus.
-Example: `<http://prometheus.example.orgname:9090>`.
+Example: `http://prometheus.example.orgname:9090`.

+{{< admonition type="note" >}}

+If you're running Grafana and Prometheus together in different container environments, each localhost refers to its own container - if the server URL is localhost:9090, that means port 9090 inside the Grafana container, not port 9090 on the host machine.

+You should use the IP address of the Prometheus container, or the hostname if you are using Docker Compose.
+Alternatively, you can consider `http://host.docker.internal:9090`.

+{{< /admonition >}}

 ### Authentication section